Extreme local statistics in random graphs: maximum tree extension counts: Paths: the sparse case

 For the lower bound we consider the number $Y_v := {(X_{T_{1,1},v})^a - X_{T_{a,1}, v}}$ of $a$-tuples of $T_{1,1}$-extensions that are not vertex disjoint outside of $v$.
 Using Theorem~\ref{thm:sparseP2} it suffices to show that $Y_v = o(\alpha_n^a)$ whp.
 Note that, having chosen an $(a-1)$-tuple of $T_{1,1}$-extensions, the number of ways to choose one more~$T_{1,1}$-extension that overlaps with one of them, is clearly at most a constant multiple of the maximum degree $\Delta$.
-Therefore we have, whp,
+Therefore, by using \refT{thm:sparseP2} and \eqref{eq:LLN_maxdeg_sparse}, we infer that, whp,